Content on this page was generated by AI and has not been manually reviewed.

 Can I use multiple VPNs at the same time with Edge?

 No, you shouldn’t run two VPNs simultaneously on the same device, as it can cause conflicts and reduce performance.
 Choose one reputable VPN extension or system-wide and configure it properly.
-Setup vpn edge extension
+Microsoft edge built in vpn: Edge Secure Network explained, setup, limitations, privacy, performance, and alternatives 2026

 How do I test for DNS and WebRTC leaks after installing a VPN in Edge?